sonots/dummer/README.md

     Add label or not.
 Default: true

-* params
+* field

-    This is the main format of your data
+    Define data fields to generate

 ## Data Types

-You can specify following data types to your `params` parameters:
+You can specify following data types to your `field` parameters:

 * :datetime

+  * :format

+    You can specify format of datetime as `%Y-%m-%d %H:%M:%S`.
+See [Time#strftime](http://www.ruby-doc.org/core-2.0.0/Time.html#method-i-strftime) for details.

 * :string

+  * :any

+    You can specify an array of strings, then the generator picks one from them randomly

+  * :length

+    You can specify the length of string to generate randomly

 * :integer

-* Array
+  * :range

-  Pick one from the given array (uniform) randomly
+    You can specify a range of integers, then the generator picks one in the range (uniform) randomly

+* :float

-* Range
+  * :range

-  Pick one from the given range (uniform) randomly
+    You can specify a range of integers, then the generator picks one in the range (uniform) randomly

 ## Contributing